SickGear/SickGear.Docker/README.md

 ## Historical

-SickGear was sited under namespace ressu/ and then deed02392/ (thanks guys) because the SickGear Docker account was borked.
-Docker fixed the backend Jun 22, 2018 and the image has since been hosted at the official sickgear namespace.
+SickGear was sited under namespace ressu/ and then deed02392/ (thanks guys).
+The backend was fixed Jun 22, 2018 and the image has since been hosted at the official sickgear namespace.
 Special thanks to resno for his initial help.

-Docker ceased building FOSS images mid 2021, so the build process was remade at Microsoft owned GitHub with images _currently_ pushed to DockerHub registry for legacy reasons.
-This readme was also overhauled to (hopefully) make these things easier to use.